 Boott Cotton Mills Museum

 The Boott Cotton Mills Museum at the Boott Mills is an experience in itself when visiting Lowell.
 Built alongside the canal system and Merrimack River by Kirk Boott in 1935, the mill was an integral part to the industrial revolution in Lowell.
-Get a private tour and learn about the important role Lowell played in a variety of events in American History.
+Get a private tour and learn about the important role Lowell played in America’s history.